geopython/pygeometa/docs/content/tutorial.md

 `pygeometa.schemas.base.BaseOutputSchema` and supporting the `write` function to return a string of exported metadata content.
 If you are using Jinja2 templates, see the next section.
-If you are using another means of generating metadata (lxml, xml.etree, json, etc.), override the ABS `write` class to emit a string using your tooling/workflow accordingly.
+If you are using another means of generating metadata (lxml, xml.etree, json, etc.), override the ABC `write` class to emit a string using your tooling/workflow accordingly.
 See the below sections for examples.